-Masago, a Japanese term for edible capelin roe is the small egg of fish that are found in cold waters of the North Atlantic, North Pacific, and Arctic oceans.
+Masago, a Japanese term for edible capelin roe is a small egg of fish that is found in cold waters of the North Atlantic, North Pacific, and Arctic oceans.
 These small yellow eggs are about 1 millimeter wide (which is smaller than many fish eggs) and have a delicate fishy flavor.
 Masago is not like tobiko and ikura.
 It has a dull yellow color, but it can be dyed to an orange color to make it more appealing.

 Masago can be used to add texture and flavor to sushi rolls and nigiri.
 Masago sauce can be made by adding a light cream to it, which is one of the most popular Japanese sauces.